tue-ropod/ropod-project-software/CONTRIBUTING.md

 To run the build tasks:

- 1. `roscd tue_mobile_ui/(FOLDER)/`
+ 1. `roscd ed_gui_server/html`
  2. `grunt build`

-`grunt build` will build the app in the build directory.
+`grunt build` will build the app in the dist/ directory.
 It will also run the linter and test cases.

-`grunt serve` will watch for any changes to any of the src/ files and automatically build the files.
+`grunt serve` will watch for any changes to any of the app/ files and automatically build the files.
 This is ideal for those developing as you should only have to run `grunt serve` once.